Virtual Machine Hosting

 - VMWare vSphere 6.5 environment

 Everything up to the hypervisor (virtualization layer).
 This includes all physical resources such as computing hardware, networking, datacenter resources, and VMware software.
-UFIT also provides access to allow you to connect to your VM for management purposes (console access, power-on/off, etc).
+UFIT also provides access to allow you to connect to your VM for management purposes such as console access, configure CD media, power on/off and VM Tools installation.

 You provide IT staff to install, configure, and maintain all software on your VM - OS and Application software.
 This includes maintenance of proper licensing for any software installed on your VM.
 Additionally, your staff will be required to handle all monitoring and backups of your VM.
 While UFIT monitors the health of the underlying hypervisor systems we do not provide VM guest OS or Application monitoring for your hosted VM.
 Additionally, your staff will be responsible for working with UFIT Network Services to maintain network ACLs pertaining to your VM's IP address(es).
 Your staff will also be responsible for responding to and working with UFIT's office of Information Security and Compliance.